Benjamin Netanyahu: Leader of the Opposition (1993–1996)

 Prior to the 1988 Israeli legislative election, Netanyahu returned to Israel and joined the Likud party.
 In the Likud's internal elections, Netanyahu was placed fifth on the party list.
 Later on he was elected as a Knesset member of the 12th Knesset, and was appointed as a deputy of the foreign minister Moshe Arens, and later on David Levy.
 Netanyahu and Levy did not cooperate and the rivalry between the two only intensified afterwards.
 During the Gulf War in early 1991, the English-fluent Netanyahu emerged as the principal spokesman for Israel in media interviews on CNN and other news outlets.
 During the Madrid Conference of 1991 Netanyahu was a member of the Israeli delegation headed by Prime Minister Yitzhak Shamir.
 After the Madrid Conference Netanyahu was appointed as Deputy Minister in the Israeli Prime Minister's Office.

 Following the defeat of the Likud party in the 1992 Israeli legislative elections the Likud party held a party leadership election in 1993, and Netanyahu was victorious, defeating Benny Begin, son of the late prime minister Menachem Begin, and veteran politician David Levy (Sharon initially sought Likud party leadership as well, but quickly withdrew when it was evident that he was attracting minimal support).
 Shamir retired from politics shortly after the Likud's defeat in the 1992 elections.

-Following the assassination of Yitzhak Rabin, his temporary successor Shimon Peres decided to call early elections in order to give the government a mandate to advance the peace process.
+Following the assassination of Yitzhak Rabin at the end of a rally in support of the Oslo Accords, Rabin's temporary successor Shimon Peres decided to call early elections in order to give the government a mandate to advance the peace process.
 Netanyahu was the Likud's candidate for prime minister in the 1996 Israeli legislative election which took place on 29 May 1996 and were the first Israeli elections in which Israelis elected their prime minister directly.
-Netanyahu hired American Republican political operative Arthur Finkelstein to run his campaign, and although the American style of sound bites and sharp attacks elicited harsh criticism, Netanyahu won the 1996 election, becoming the youngest person in the history of the position and the first Israeli prime minister to be born in the State of Israel (Yitzhak Rabin was born in Jerusalem, under the British Mandate of Palestine, prior to the 1948 founding of the Israeli state).
+Netanyahu hired American political operative Arthur Finkelstein to run his campaign.
+Netanyahu won the 1996 election, becoming the youngest person in the history of the position and the first Israeli prime minister to be born in the State of Israel (Yitzhak Rabin was born in Jerusalem, under the British Mandate of Palestine, prior to the 1948 founding of the Israeli state).

 Netanyahu's victory over the pre-election favorite Shimon Peres surprised many.
 The main catalyst in the downfall of the latter was a wave of suicide bombings shortly before the elections; on 3 and 4 March 1996, Palestinians carried out two suicide bombings, killing 32 Israelis, with Peres seemingly unable to stop the attacks.
-During the campaign, Netanyahu stressed that progress in the peace process would be based on the Palestinian National Authority fulfilling its obligations–mainly fighting terrorism—and the Likud campaign slogan was, "Netanyahu – making a safe peace".
-However, although Netanyahu won the election for prime minister, Peres's Israeli Labor Party received more seats in the Knesset elections.
+During the campaign, Netanyahu stressed that progress in the peace process would be based on the Palestinian National Authority fulfilling its obligations – mainly fighting terrorism – and the Likud campaign slogan was, "Netanyahu – making a safe peace".
+Although Netanyahu won the election for prime minister, Peres's Israeli Labor Party received more seats in the Knesset elections.
 Netanyahu had to rely on a coalition with the ultra-Orthodox parties, Shas and UTJ in order to form a government.